aliencaocao/TIL-2024/README.md

 Model weight: https://huggingface.co/aliencaocao/gorilla-openfunctions-v2-TIL24-r16-a16-ctx768-v2

 ### Inference
-LLMs may seem extreme for this task for its sheer size and inference cost, but it CAN be deployed efficiently with inference costs matchihng smaller models like BERT.
+LLMs may seem extreme for this task for its sheer size and inference cost, but it CAN be deployed efficiently with inference costs matching smaller models like BERT.

 We used [ExLlamaV2](https://github.com/turboderp/exllamav2) quantization and inference engine.
 It was chosen because it does all matrix ops in FP16 which Tesla T4 GPU in submission runtime excels at.
 It is also specifically optimized for consumer Nvidia GPU which is used in the Finals (RTX 4070Ti Super).